-Kochi, one of the most important cities in South India is also known as the commercial capital of Kerala.
+Kochi, one of the most important cities in South India, is also known as the commercial capital of Kerala.
 Its influence extends far beyond the municipal corporation area of 95 km2 and its 650,000 inhabitants.
-The demands for mobility in the city is rapidly increasing, with the latest estimates indicating that the metropolitan region accounts for almost two million passenger trips per day (CMP, 2017).
+The city's mobility demand is rapidly increasing, with the latest estimates indicating that the metropolitan region accounts for almost two million passenger trips per day (CMP, 2017).

-AFD has supported the city of Kochi in constructing a light metro and restructuring its urban mobility - an innovationdriven project that greatly contributes to transforming Kochi into a Smart City.
+AFD has supported Kochi's construction of a light metro and restructuring of its urban mobility.
+This innovation-driven project dramatically contributes to transforming Kochi into a Smart City.